4zin/4zin/README.md

 ### Camilo Rodelo

 <div align="center">Hello!
-I'm **Camilo Rodelo**, AKA *Azin* by many.
+I'm Camilo Rodelo, AKA Azin by many.
 I strongly believe that developers are artists 🎨👨‍🎨, and I channel that belief to deliver the best user experiences through my work.

 I graduated as a Web Developer, honing my skills through the Full-stack bootcamp at Henry.
 During this program, I gained expertise in front-end technologies such as React, Redux Toolkit, and Tailwind CSS.
 On the back-end, I worked with technologies like Node.js, Express.js, and PostgreSQL.
 My specialized focus includes front-end development and UX/UI, and I'm well-versed in TypeScript and Next.js.